MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/install.md

 ---
 # Installing the DevTools extension for Visual Studio Code

-The DevTools extension for VS Code provides many of the same tools that are in the DevTools that's in the Microsoft Edge browser, from within Visual Studio Code.
-Either approach provides the **Elements** tool, CSS mirror editing, and debugging of `.js`, but VS Code has some advantages:
-*  VS Code is a full IDE.
-*  Its CSS mirror editing allows you to control whether to save changes to your `.css` file.

-This article walks you through initial setup of the DevTools extension.
+This article walks you through the initial setup of the DevTools extension.
 After installing DevTools, you'll be ready to follow the steps in [Get started using the DevTools extension for Visual Studio Code](./get-started.md).

 This article helps you: